zilin/pgnc/LICHESS_POC_NOTES.md

 ## Known Limitations (POC)

+1. **⚠️ Study Creation Not Supported**: **CRITICAL LIMITATION**
+   - Lichess API does NOT support programmatic study creation
+   - The endpoint `POST /api/study` does not exist (returns 404)
+   - This is a known limitation: https://github.com/lichess-org/api/issues/224
+   - **This feature cannot work until Lichess adds study creation to their API**
+   - Workaround: Users must manually create studies on lichess.org, then we could potentially add chapters via API (if that endpoint exists)

-1. **API Endpoints**: The actual Lichess API endpoints may differ.
+2. **API Endpoints**: The actual Lichess API endpoints may differ.
 Need to verify:
-   - Study creation endpoint format: Currently using `POST /api/study`
+   - Study creation: **NOT SUPPORTED BY LICHESS API**
-   - Chapter addition endpoint format: Currently using `POST /api/study/{id}/chapters`
+   - Chapter addition endpoint format: Unknown if `POST /api/study/{id}/chapters` exists
-   - Response structure: Handles multiple possible response formats
+   - Response structure: Cannot verify without working endpoints

 2. **Token Refresh**: No token refresh mechanism (tokens may expire)
    - User must re-authenticate with `--auth` flag when token expires